2024 Faculty Advancement Seed Grants Request for Proposals

 Guidelines and Theme

-- A specific need to build networks or groups among faculty colleagues, including emeritus faculty, with connections along lines of discipline, academic title, faculty rank, personal identity, shared interest, or any other relevant category.
+- This covers all groups of faculty (including emeriti faculty) and colleagues with connections along lines of discipline, academic title, faculty rank, personal identity, shared interest, or any other relevant category.

 Please note that this initiative does not fund research projects or research collaborations.